EnMasseProject/enmasse/documentation/getting-started/e2e-example.md

    * Direct anycast addresses
    * Direct broadcast addresses

+#### Configuring addresses using the console

+The EnMasse console should be available at `http://$(minikube ip)/console`.
+You can create and monitor queues and topics using the UI.

+#### Configuring addresses using the REST api

 Here is an example config with all 4 variants that you can save to `addresses.json`:

 ```